Maatia Toafa

-Maatia Toafa OBE (born 1 May 1954) is a Tuvaluan politician, representing Nanumea, who served two non-consecutive terms as Prime Minister of Tuvalu.
-He first served as Prime Minister from 2004 to 2006, from the resignation of his predecessor, Saufatu Sopoanga, until the defeat of his Cabinet in the 2006 general election.
+Maatia Toafa (1 May 1954 – 13 November 2024) was a Tuvaluan politician, representing Nanumea, who served two non-consecutive terms as Prime Minister of Tuvalu.
+He first served as prime minister, and foreign minister, from 2004 to 2006, from the resignation of his predecessor, Saufatu Sopoanga, until the defeat of his Cabinet in the 2006 general election.
+From 2004 to 2006 he also held the role of foreign minister.

 He was re-elected to parliament in the 2010 general election; and regained the premiership on 29 September 2010; however he lost the support of the parliament following a motion of confidence on 21 December of the same year.
 On 5 August 2013 Toafa became the Minister of Finance and Economic Development in the government of Prime Minister Enele Sopoaga.
-He was appointed as Deputy Prime Minister following the 2015 Tuvaluan general election.
+He was appointed as deputy prime minister following the 2015 Tuvaluan general election.
 He was not re-elected in the 2019 general election.

 Prior to entering domestic Tuvaluan politics, Toafa worked for the Pacific Islands Forum Secretariat in Suva, Fiji.

+Toafa died on 13 November 2024, at the age of 70.

 Prime Minister of Tuvalu (2004–06)

 Prime Minister Saufatu Sopoanga resigned from Parliament on 27 August 2004, after his government was deposed in a no confidence vote.
 Toafa, who was deputy prime minister at the time, became acting prime minister as a result of Sopoanga's resignation from office.

 The 2004 Nukufetau by-election was held on 7 October; Sopoanga was reelected to parliament and parliament reconvened to elect a new prime minister.
-Toafa was confirmed as Prime Minister on 11 October 2004 with a vote of 8:7, Toafa also became Minister of Foreign Affairs.
+Toafa was confirmed as prime minister on 11 October 2004 with a vote of 8:7, Toafa also became Minister of Foreign Affairs.

 During his term as prime minister Toafa undertook a review of the Constitution of Tuvalu and pledged to hold a referendum on whether the British monarch should be replaced as the Head of State of Tuvalu.
 The 2008 Tuvaluan constitutional referendum, held during the term of Prime Minister Apisai Ielemia, resulted in a majority vote against establishing a republic.